Mexico Family Journey: The Heart of the Yucatán - 8 Days

 After breakfast, begin the journey to Merída.
 The first stop along the way will be to Chichen Itzá.
 National Geographic has ranked Chichen Itzá as the best Mayan ruin to visit in Mexico.
 This significant archaeological site is one of the New 7 Wonders of the World, and houses 26 ruins in one location.
 Join an expert guide who will teach you about the site, including the pyramid, known as El Castillo or El Caracol.
 You’ll also see the largest Maya ball court in the Americas–Tlachtli.

 Your next stop is the small Maya community of Yaxunah.
 Join a knowledgeable guide and learn more about this vibrant community and their rich cultural history.
-Attend a demonstration on how the traditional Cochinita Pibil dish is made and prepare for a hands-on tortilla-making experience as a family before sitting down for a delicious lunch together.
+Together, learn how Escabeche is made during a hands-on demonstration.
+Sit down for a delicious lunch alongside your hosts afterwards.
 Arrive in Merída in the early evening and have dinner on your own.

 Head into the jungle and marvel at the cenotes, giant holes in the earth filled with clear blue water.
 Considered sacred to the ancient Maya, cenotes have been studied by National Geographic Explorers like Dr. Guillermo de Anda extensively.
 Dive in with your family and channel your inner archeologist while exploring these waterways.
 Santa Barbara is home to 4 different pools to choose from, offering truly unique swimming experiences with the bonus of using a colorful small train as transport between.
 Return to Merída in the early evening for a free evening.